DETERMINISTIC6G/NetworkDelayEmulator/README.md

 ## File Format

 The user-space application `userspace_delay` (see above) can load histograms of delay distributions.
+The file format is either CSV (comma-separated values) or JSON.

-The file format of histogram data is a list of comma-separated values (CSV) with one line for each bin and three columns:
+CSV files define the bins of the histogram as follows:

 ```CSV
 <lower bound of bin>,<count>,<unit>